ThreeDotsLabs/watermill/docs/content/learn/getting-started.md

 ## What is Watermill?

-Watermill is a Go library for working with message streams.
+Watermill is a Go library for working with messages.

-You can use it to build event-driven systems with popular Pub/Sub implementations like Kafka or RabbitMQ, as well as HTTP or Postgres if that fits your use case.
+You can use it to build event-driven systems with Pub/Subs like Kafka, RabbitMQ, PostgreSQL, and many more.
-It comes with a set of Pub/Sub implementations and can be easily extended.

-Watermill also ships with standard middlewares like instrumentation, poison queue, throttling, correlation, and other tools used by every message-driven application.
+Watermill comes with batteries included.
+It gives you tools used by every message-driven application.

 ## Why use Watermill?

-When using microservices, synchronous communication is not always the right choice.
-Asynchronous methods became a new standard way to communicate.
+Except for trivial applications, synchronous communication (like HTTP) isn't enough.

+Using messages for asynchronous communication simplifies many problems, like scaling, reliability, and decoupling services.

-While there are many tools and libraries for synchronous communication, like HTTP, correctly setting up a message-oriented project can be challenging.
-There are many different message queues and streaming systems, each with different features, client libraries, and APIs.
+While there are tons of libraries for working with HTTP, correctly setting up a message-oriented project can be challenging.
+There are many different message queues, each with different features, client libraries, and APIs.

-Watermill aims to be the standard messaging library for Go, hiding all that complexity behind an API that is easy to understand.
+**Watermill aims to be the standard messaging library for Go**, hiding all that complexity behind an API that is easy to use and understand.
 It provides all you need to build an application based on events or other asynchronous patterns.

 **Watermill is NOT a framework**.